fixlancer/gitSearch/README.md

 The entire project was completed within a span of 9 hours, with the final completion time being at 12:02 am on August 5, 2023 (WAT).

-PS: The src folder i thought i uploaded it earlier, didn't know it wasn't added during the upload.
-I just noticed and uploaded it again hence the reason the date it was uploaded is different from the rest.
-I'm very sorry about this.
-Thanks